THE HISTORY OF NEW YEAR’S

 See posters, trailers and my reviews HERE!

-It’s the Friday night party at Club Roxy in Houston – – the ROCK YA ‘BOOTY’ CONTEST! $500 up for grabs for the ladies.
+Every Friday night at the Roxy in Houston – – not only do we throw a little party…but we do something called, ‘THE ROCK YA ‘BOOTY’ CONTEST! $500 up for grabs for the ladies.
 Got the skillz?!
-Bring it to the club.

 Hey movie fans!
 I’m finally catching up on my Netflix movie reviews.
 You could say some of them have been pretty interesting.
 (LOL) Looking for something to watch while sitting at home?
 Or not. (lol) Some of the movie’s I’ve recently seen are – STRIPPERLAND (zombie and strippers), THE WARD, MASK MAKER, BLACK WATER, BLOODLUST ZOMBIES, and the ninja western flick – THE WARRIOR’S WAY.